AbdoCourse1/getting-and-cleaning-data_project/CodeBook.md

 code column in TidyData renamed into activities

--All Acc in column’s name replaced by Accelerometer
+-All Acc in columnâ€™s name replaced by Accelerometer

--All Gyro in column’s name replaced by Gyroscope
+-All Gyro in columnâ€™s name replaced by Gyroscope

--All BodyBody in column’s name replaced by Body
+-All BodyBody in columnâ€™s name replaced by Body

--All Mag in column’s name replaced by Magnitude
+-All Mag in columnâ€™s name replaced by Magnitude

--All start with character f in column’s name replaced by Frequency
+-All start with character f in columnâ€™s name replaced by Frequency

--All start with character t in column’s name replaced by Time
+-All start with character t in columnâ€™s name replaced by Time

 **5- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**